How Much is My Patent Worth: Everything You Need to Know

 “Intangible assets” is a term used to refer collectively to the intellectual property of a business.
 Intellectual property (IP) includes a company’s brands, its proprietary business information (“trade secrets”), its patents, trademarks, copyrights, research and development strategies, licensing agreements, and so on.
 Other important intangible assets include a company’s approach to talent management (human capital) as well as databases, customer lists, product specifications, and manufacturing guidelines.

 All intangible assets have value.
-Quantifying that value is challenging but is important to realizing a fair price when a business is bought or sold.
+Quantifying that value is challenging but is important to realize a fair price when a business is bought or sold.
 Almost all small businesses tend to undervalue their intangible assets.

 What We Learn About Intangible Asset Value from the Big Companies